allgooda/Backgammon/README.md

 - [x] When I roll the dice, I should able to use each value separately when moving pieces.
 Eg. if i roll a 2 and a 4.
 I should be able to move one piece 4 spots and another 2 spots OR one piece 6 spots if possible.
 - [x] My opponent should not be able to make a move if they do not roll the exact amount needed to move (ie. if they are being blocked by my pieces).
 - [x] As a player, if the other player has all there pieces in the home quadrant, but I eliminate a lone piece, the opponent should not be able to move them off of the board.
+- [x] As a player, I cannot move onto a space with two or more of my opponents pieces.
+- [x] As a player, when I win the board should reset.
+- [x] As a player, when I land on another player’s single piece, the piece should go to the jail.
+- [x] As a player, if my piece goes to the jail i should be able to see visually that i have pieces in the jail.
+- [] As a player, if I roll a specific #, I should be able to bring my piece back if it has been eliminated by another player.

 ### Current
-- [x] As a player, I cannot move onto a space with two or more of my opponents pieces.
-- [ ] As a player, when I win the board should reset.

 - [ ] As a player, if I have not selected a di, I should not be able to move a piece

 ### MVP
 - [ ] As a player sometimes I move a piece but then change my mind.
 I would like a way to reset if i have not finished a move.
-- [ ] As a player, when I land on another player’s single piece, the piece should go to the jail.
-- [ ] As a player, if I roll a specific #, I should be able to bring my piece back if it has been eliminated by another player.
-- [ ] As a player my piece should only be able to be eliminated if it is the only piece on a given spot.
-If i have 2 or more pieces on a spot I cant be eliminated and my opponent cannot land on that spot.